uktrade/github-standards/README.md

 # Usage

-To use these hooks inside your project, some inital installation needs to be completed.
+To use these hooks inside your project, some initial installation needs to be completed.
 Once installed, the hooks are self validating and will check for new releases each time they are run, with alerts when you need to upgrade.

 If you are already using the pre-commit framework in your project, then follow these instructions.
 If you are not using the pre-commit framework in your project, then follow these instructions instead